By Kristyn Corrigan

 - Emotional or psychological needs are needs that evoke a deeper feeling beyond the surface.
 When you choose to buy your morning coffee from your neighborhood coffee roaster rather than the larger chain up the street, you get to make a statement, feel a bit trendier, and feel good about supporting a local business.

 - Experiential needs are the benefits that customers seek while interacting with your service, product or brand.
 Often time the mere act of purchasing coffee is almost as enjoyable as the consumption.
 Growing up, my dad would routinely stop at the country store down the road from my house for his morning coffee to converse with friends in the community before heading to the job site.
 He wouldn’t dream of going elsewhere.

 - Financial needs are the needs that customers have related to the value or cost of your product.
 Financial needs are critical to understand and can be functional, emotional and experiential.
 For example, patrons may frequent coffee shops because of their loyalty programs, easy in-app ordering or for the value they feel the coffee is for the money.

 The best journey maps understand the interaction of customer needs with tasks and touchpoints along the various stages of the customer journey.

-Learn more about how journey mapping is changing how companies innovate in Kristyn's upcoming webinar, "Using Journey Maps to Transform the Customer Experience".
-Register today!
+Learn more about how journey mapping is changing how companies innovate in Kristyn's webinar, "Using Journey Maps to Transform the Customer Experience".
+Watch now!